tet286/Data-Analytics/README.md

 Splines are piecewise polynomial functions to interpolate points (xi, yi).
 In particular, cubic splines can be represented as

 f(x) = ai + bi (x-xi) + ci (x-xi)2 + di (x-xi)3, for all x in [xi, xi+1)

 f(xi)=yi

 The following splines are available.

-tk::spline::cspline: cubic C2 spline
+`tk::spline::cspline`: cubic C2 spline
 twice continuously differentiable, e.g. f'(xi) and f''(xi) exist
-this, together with boundary conditions uniquely determines the spline requires solving a sparse equation system is a global spline in the sense that changing an input point will impact the spline everywhere setting first order derivatives at the boundary will break C2 at the boundary tk::spline::cspline_hermite: cubic Hermite spline once continuously differentiable (C1) first order derivatives are specified by finite differences, e.g. on a uniform x-grid: f'(xi) = (yi+1-yi-1)/(xi+1-xi-1) is a local spline in the sense that changing grid points will only affect the spline around that grid point in a few adjacent segments
+this, together with boundary conditions uniquely determines the spline requires solving a sparse equation system is a global spline in the sense that changing an input point will impact the spline everywhere setting first order derivatives at the boundary will break C2 at the boundary

+`tk::spline::cspline_hermite`: cubic Hermite spline once continuously differentiable (C1) first order derivatives are specified by finite differences, e.g. on a uniform x-grid: f'(xi) = (yi+1-yi-1)/(xi+1-xi-1) is a local spline in the sense that changing grid points will only affect the spline around that grid point in a few adjacent segments

 A function to enforce monotonicity is available as well:

-tk::spline::make_monotonic(): will make the spline monotonic if input grid points are monotonic this function can only be called after set_points(...) has been called it will break C2 if the original spline was C2 and not already monotonic it will break boundary conditions if it was not monotonic in the first or last segment
+`tk::spline::make_monotonic()`: will make the spline monotonic if input grid points are monotonic this function can only be called after set_points(...) has been called it will break C2 if the original spline was C2 and not already monotonic it will break boundary conditions if it was not monotonic in the first or last segment

-References
+# References

 https://kluge.in-chemnitz.de/opensource/spline/

 https://www.geeksforgeeks.org/estimating-value-pi-using-monte-carlo/